 Prior to the time of the sale, the bidder must post with the Clerk’s Office a deposit equal to 5% of the estimated high bid for each property they anticipate winning at the sale.
 Deposit funds must be received no later than 3:00pm EST the previous business day of the auction.
 Deposits can be made via wire transfer or in person in the form of cash or cashier's check at the main Broward County Central Courthouse, Judicial Complex West Building, 201 SE 6th St. Room 230, Ft.
 Lauderdale, FL 33301.
-Personal or business checks will NOT be accepted.
-These deposits will not be available for bidding until such funds have cleared.
+For wire transfers, please instruct your bank to include the Bidder Number on the wire information.

 The site provides information for each sale item, including the name of the owner and legal description.
 At the date and time specified for the sale, each item is auctioned in order of case number and sold to the highest bidder.

 If you are the successful bidder for property at a foreclosure sale, the balance of the final bid amount plus the court registry fees (3% of the first $500 and each subsequent $100 at 1.5%) and the auction fee ($60.00) must be received by the Clerk’s Office no later than 12:00 pm EST the next business day following the sale or by the deadline stated in the judgment.
 Accepted forms of payment are wire transfer, cash or cashier’s checks.
 You will also owe Documentary “doc” stamps on the amount of your final bid.
 This fee is pursuant to Florida Statutes and is owed to Broward County.
 Doc Stamps on Titles and other instruments related to real property (rounded to the nearest $100) are calculated at .70 per $100.
 You will receive an email regarding the requirements for payment of Documentary Stamps.